-For all those who are in trouble, sorrow, need, sickness, or any other adversity, particularly those on our parish prayer list. (pause)
+For all those who are in trouble, sorrow, need, sickness, or any other adversity, particularly those on our parish prayer list, and for those we name at this time. (pause)

 For all those who have departed this life in the certain hope of the resurrection, (pause) in thanksgiving let us pray.